 1. Best shapes for small outdoor kitchens

-The best shapes for small outdoor kitchens are an island, L-shape, against the wall and, on rare occasions, U-shape.
+The best shapes for small outdoor kitchens are an island, L-shape, against the wall, and a U-shape on rare occasions.

-Small outdoor kitchens are usually up to 10′ long, and can accomodate a grill, sink, cooktop, and storage.
+Small outdoor kitchens are usually up to 10′ long and can accommodate a grill, sink, cooktop, and storage.

-The great benefit of creating a small outdoor kitchen area are significantly smaller budget and using a small part of the lot.
-It is important especially where backyard is not to big.
+The great benefit of creating a small outdoor kitchen area is a significantly smaller budget and using a small part of the lot.
+It is important, especially where the backyard is not too big.

-I created an entire article about small outdoor kitchen ideas, so if your space is limited be sure to read this blog post.
-You’ll find there a lot of tips about location, lighting, shape, and more.
+I created an entire article about small outdoor kitchen ideas, so if your space is limited, be sure to read this blog post.
+You’ll find there a lot of tips about the location, lighting, shape, and more.